geb/geb/doc/manual/src/chapters/060-configuration.md

 Certain integrations will automatically clear the driver's cookies, which is usually necessary when using an [implicit driver](driver.html#implicit_lifecycle).
 This configuration flag, which is `true` by default, can be disabled by setting the `autoClearCookies` value in the config to `false`.

 	autoClearCookies = false

+## Runtime Overrides

+The [Configuration][configuration-api] object also has setters for all of the config properties it exposes, allowing you to override config properties at runtime in particular circumstances if you need to.

+For example, you may have one Spock spec that requires the `autoClearCookies` property to be disabled.
+You could disable it for just this spec by doing something like…

+	import geb.spock.GebReportingSpec

+	class FunctionalSpec extends GebReportingSpec {
+		def setup() {
+			browser.config.autoClearCookies = false
+		}
+	}